openrndr/openrndr-guide/docs/Topic_UserInterfaces.md

 The Panel library provides an HTML/CSS like user interface toolkit and is written using OPENRNDR.

-To use Panel, Add the panel library to your `build.gradle` configuration.
+To be able to use the Panel library the panel library to your `build.gradle` configuration.

 ```groovy
 dependencies {